 New Brunswick Today reports that during lawsuit testimony, a J&J biochemist who worked extensively with Risperdal testified that the same troubling data that a J&J group had fretted over in 2002—the data that showed a strong Risperdal-gynecomastia link—was never presented to the FDA.

-J&J Pushed Risperdal for Off-Label Uses in Children
+J&J Pushed Risperdal for Off-Label Uses

 Although Janssen may have known about the Risperdal-gynecomastia association as early as 2001, the federal government alleges that Janssen aggressively marketed the drug to child psychiatrists and others treating children beginning in 1999.